 Whatever Romanov or others say about what’s required to run on ice, this is what actually makes it work.

 I can’t promise this will be enough to let you run safely over all ice, which often is bumpy and uneven.
 And proper equipment to minimize sliding is a good idea, there’s plenty of advice about that on the internet.

-But this is the technique side of things, and it’s safe to say that when you can organize yourself to drop your foot straight down without having it scuff or slide, even the normally imperceptible amounts runners often do, you’re in good shape to run on practically any terrain you want.
+The technique side of things, in a nutshell, is that organizing yourself to drop your foot straight down without having it scuff or slide even the normally imperceptible amounts runners often do, means you’re in good shape to run on practically any terrain you want.